Tirel

 Tirel ([tiʁɛl]) is a French surname which may have either been a nickname for a stubborn person (Old French: tirel, for a draught animal, from French tirer "to pull") or alternatively be a surname of baptismal origin from the personal name Thorvald (composite of Old Norse Þórr "Thor" and valdr "wielder", "ruler").
-It is the source of the frequent English surnames Tyrrell, Tyrell, Terrell and Tirrell.
+It is the source of the frequent English surnames Tyrrell, Tyrell, Terrell, Tirrell and Turrell.

 Notable people with this name include: